 Selection tests, including psychometric tests, are set by some employers to help them to find out if you have the required skills, aptitude and personality to carry out the role successfully.
-Not all jobs will require you to complete a test prior to employment.
-There are many different types of selection test – the ones that come up most frequently are listed below.
-Companies usually let you know which tests you are required to complete in advance.
+Not all jobs will require you to complete a test prior to employment and you should be given clear instructions on what to do if they are required.

 You could be asked to complete a selection test as part of the initial application, or at any point during the interview process.
 Tests may be done at home on a computer or at an assessment centre.